simbo/gulpplug/README.md

 *gulpplug*'s main purpose is to [glob](https://github.com/isaacs/node-glob)
 some files and `require` them to create [gulp](https://github.com/gulpjs/gulp) tasks.
 This way you can organize your tasks in multiple files and folders.
-You can define task descriptions from which *gulpplug* can creates a help task listing all available tasks.
+You can also define task descriptions from which *gulpplug* can create a help task listing all available tasks.

-Within your task function context you can access your current instance of `Plug` , *gulpplug*'s main class, via `this` and find gulp at `this.gulp`.
+Within your task function context you can access your current instance of `Plug`, *gulpplug*'s main class, via `this` and find gulp at `this.gulp`.
 *gulpplug* also offers [gulp-util](https://github.com/gulpjs/gulp-util) (`this.util`), [run-sequence](https://github.com/OverZealous/run-sequence)
 (`this.runSequence`) and your gulp plugins (`this.plugins`), which can be